SydneyBioX/BIDCell/README.md

-# BIDCell: Biologically-informed deep learning for cell segmentation of subcelluar spatial transcriptomics data
+# BIDCell: Biologically-informed self-supervised learning for segmentation of subcellular spatial transcriptomics data

 For more details, please refer to our paper: https://doi.org/10.1101/2023.06.13.544733